syncthing/docs/rest/cluster-pending-folders-delete.rst

 Returns status 200 and no content upon success, or status 500 and a plain text error on failure.
 A :doc:`/events/pendingfolderschanged` event will be generated in response.

+For a more permanent effect, also for future announcements of the same folder ID, the folder should be ignored in the :doc:`configuration
+</users/config>` instead.